 In the summer (late May–mid Oct), cruises run on the hour or half hour (check website for times); the cost is $44.48 per person ($49.48 cruise + CAC admission).
 The trips are popular in the summer, so I’d definitely purchase tickets in advance online if you’re hoping for a particular date or time.

 If you have a limited amount of time in Chicago and want to squeeze in a lot of sightseeing, try the Highlights by Bus tour, a 3 1/2-hour overview that covers the Loop, Hyde Park—including a visit to the interior of Frank Lloyd Wright’s Robie House—and the Gold Coast, plus several other historic districts.
 Tours start at 9:30am on Saturdays (check website for exact dates and times); tickets are $55 per person.

 A 4-hour bus tour to Frank Lloyd Wright sights in Oak Park ($55) includes a tour of Wright’s home and studio, a walking tour of the Frank Lloyd Wright Historic District, and a visit to Unity Temple.

 The CAC offers a variety of guided walking tours.
 For first-time visitors, I highly recommend two tours for an excellent introduction to the dramatic architecture of the Loop.
-Historic Skyscrapers covers 19th-century buildings, including the Rookery and the Marquette Building; Chicago Modern includes modern masterpieces by Mies van der Rohe and postmodern works by contemporary architects.
-The 2-hour tours cost $26 each.
+Chicago Architecture: A Walk Through Time, provides a chronological overview.
+Chicago Modern includes modern masterpieces by Mies van der Rohe and postmodern works by contemporary architects.
+The 90-minute tours cost $26 each.